 Compacted, waterlogged soils release more greenhouse gases than soils with healthy structure.
 They are more prone to runoff and soil loss, with overland flow of sediment, phosphorus (P) and faecal material to waterways.
 They require more tractor work for seedbed preparation and sowing, and more fertiliser to ensure growth of subsequent crop or grass growth.

-Soil bared out by over-grazing is at higher risk of wind-blow or gully erosion than soil protected by pasture plants, even on flat land.
+Soil bared out by over-grazing is at higher risk of erosion than soil protected by pasture plants, even on flat land.
 Maintaining vegetative ground cover through pasture maintains and improves soil organic matter and structure, and enhances biological activity.